oracle-samples/oltrain/OSMS/osms.md

 ![](../common/images/OSM-OCI-1200x200-banner.png)
 ---
-INTRO TEXT TO OSMH AND OSMS products
-The Oracle Cloud Infrastructure OS Management allows you to manage updates and patches for the operating system environment on your on premise systems and Oracle Cloud Infrastructure instances.
+Oracle Cloud Infrastructure OS Management allows you to manage updates and patches for the operating system environment on your private data center and Oracle Cloud Infrastructure instances.

-On these pages, you will find videos, documents, and other useful resources on topics such as:
+On these pages, you will find videos, documents, and other useful resources relating to:

+- Oracle OS Management Hub
-- Getting Started with OS Management
+- Oracle OS Management Service
-- Installing and Patching a Windows instance
-- Checking the status of the Oracle Cloud Agent

 ---